An Irish American politician called for ‘The Great Famine’ to be a part of the US curriculum.

 Help Irish American children understand their roots

-Now John F O’Riordan, originally of County Cork but now a member of the California Democrat Party, wants this significant chapter in American and Irish history to be taught to children to help them understand their roots.
+In 2014, John F O’Riordan, originally of County Cork but now a member of the California Democrat Party, campaigned for this significant chapter in American and Irish history to be taught to children to help them understand their roots.

 Millions of Californians are of an Irish heritage, but currently there is no reference to The Great Famine in schools.
 O’Riordan is determined to change that and said: “The Famine is central to the history of California and the United States.”